Table of Contents

 Energy & plastic

-We have already switched out all our light bulbs for more energy efficient ones and we are also decreasing our use of plastic – switching plastic straws to paper and plastic laundry bags to linen ones.
-We recently revamped our lunch boxes and now they are entirely biodegradable.
+We have already switched out all our light bulbs for more energy efficient ones.
+What’s more, we are also decreasing our use of plastic – switching plastic straws to paper and plastic laundry bags to linen ones.
+Furthermore, we recently revamped our lunch boxes and now they are entirely biodegradable.
 We will soon have to-go cups with biodegradable lids and we try to limit all printing by using electronic communications and billing.

 Subscribe To Our newsletter

 Going green in Iceland: Hotel Rangá chooses quality & durability